Music PhD Program Information

 Other Doctoral Degree Programs in Music

 Other doctoral degree programs offered in music include a Ph.D. in Music Education and a DMA in Conducting.
 A music education Ph.D. program prepares students to teach secondary and postsecondary music classes.
-The curriculum of these programs emphasizes theories regarding the dissemination of musical knowledge and music pedagogy.
-DMA programs in conducting allow aspiring ensemble directors to work with orchestras and symphonies to refine skills for communicating with the group and interpreting works for performance.
+The curricula of these programs explore theories regarding the dissemination of musical knowledge and music pedagogy.
+DMA programs in conducting allow aspiring ensemble directors to work with orchestras and symphonies so as to refine their skills in communicating with the group and interpreting works for performance.

 Related to Phd Music